-Ovulation is a natural part of feminine health.
+Ovulation is a natural part of female health.
 If a girl or woman is experiencing a regular period, and if she isn’t on hormonal contraception of any kind, she is most likely ovulating regularly, too.
-But sometimes, a woman may experience anovulation, that is, the absence of ovulation.
+But sometimes, a woman may experience anovulation, meaning that she’s not ovulating.

 What causes anovulation?

 Anovulation can be caused by a few different factors.
-You can experience anovulation related to:
+You can experience anovulation because of:

-• polycystic ovary syndrome (PCOS) and other hormonal disorders, including disorders of the thyroid gland
+- polycystic ovary syndrome (PCOS) and other hormonal disorders, including thyroid gland disorders

-When a woman experiences an anovulatory cycle, she might still have a bleed that appears like a period, but because ovulation never actually happened, it is not true menstruation.
+When a woman experiences an anovulatory cycle, she might still have a bleed that looks like a period.
+But because ovulation never actually happened, it is not true menstruation.

 Women on birth control don’t ovulate or have periods

-Menstruation always follows ovulation, occurring about two weeks after an egg is released from the ovary.
+Menstruation always follows ovulation.
+Menstruation occurs about two weeks after a mature egg is released from an ovary.
 A bleed that occurs without ovulation preceding it is called a withdrawal bleed.
 A withdrawal bleed generally comes from low or persistent levels of estrogen and either low or non-existent levels of progesterone.

-It is important to note that because the primary function of birth control is to stop a woman from ovulating, the bleeds a woman on birth control experiences are not menstrual periods, but withdrawal bleeds.
+It is important to note that because the primary function of hormonal birth control is to stop a woman from ovulating, the bleeds a woman on birth control experiences are not menstrual periods.
+They are withdrawal bleeds.

 Do you need to ovulate or have a period?